vladimirprieto/change_charset/README.md

 change_charset
 ==============

-bash commands for change charset on files contained on a directory
+bash commands for change charset on files contained on a directory.

+just change the parameters, chmod +x to the file and run